Experience & Education

 Lois first began her business in Wisconsin in 1990 as a marketing communications consultant and copywriter for small businesses.
 She quickly found that to be successful, she had to learn to confidently sell her services.
 She participated in sales-training courses and avidly read about the subject while putting these theories into practice in her company.
 Lois also joined a resource and referral group, sought the advice of experts in her field and networked like a banshee.

 Over the years Lois morphed her business into one that offers education and coaching as well as marketing consulting, editing and writing services.
-In addition to these skills, her clients draw upon Lois’ psychology education and experience with women business owners.
+In addition to these skills, her clients draw upon Lois’ psychology education and her experience with women business owners.

 Lois incorporated and changed the name of the company in 2004 to Marketing Idea Shop, LLC; she also took on a partner, her husband Don Crawford.
 The business focus expanded to become a marketing education, sales consulting and publishing company, which is now based in the beautiful Shenandoah Valley of Virginia.